lerna-lite/lerna-lite/packages/watch/README.md

 > **Note** the `watch` command also exists in Lerna but their implementation is using Nx (no surprises here) to watch file changes but Nx is a rather large dependency.
 However in Lerna-Lite we opted to use a smaller package [`chokidar`](https://github.com/paulmillr/chokidar).
 Chokidar is used by millions of packages (TypeScript, SASS, ... even VSCode uses it), so chances are that you already have it installed directly or indirectly.
 Most of Chokidar [options](https://github.com/paulmillr/chokidar#api) are also available with the `lerna watch` command, see the [Chokidar options](#chokidar-options) below.

-> **Note** Chokidar fires an event for each file that changed, that is even when multiple files are saved at the same time.
-If anyone knows or to circumvent this problem and firing only a single event instead of multiple, please reach out in a [Discussion](https://github.com/lerna-lite/lerna-lite/discussions).

 ---

 ## Installation